raphaellueckl/inschpektor/readme.md

 I'm not poor and I have a job.
 But if you want to show some love, I always appreciate it. :)

+## Tips

+- If you get some permission errors in the console, you could either change the access-rights of your iri.config or start inschpektor with `sudo`.

 ### Features/Improves on the roadmap

 - Add 'reset db' functionality